Gund4422/TinyBoxX/README.md

 Combine Stub and kernel: copy /b kernel_stub.bin+kernel.obj kernel.bin

 Combine Boot.bin and Kernel.bin: copy /b boot.bin+kernel.bin tinyboxos.img

-Run with: bochs -f bochsrc.txt

-Bochsrc.txt: floppya: 1_44=tinyboxos.img, status=inserted, boot: a, megs: 16, romimage: file=BIOS-bochs-latest, vgaromimage: file=VGABIOS-lgpl-latest, log: bochslog.txt
+run emu: python3 tinyboxemu.py
 # Why is the OS called "TinyBox?"
-Well.. its because its a Tiny OS running in Bochs (Box)!
-Creative, Right?
+Well.. its because its a Tiny OS running in my emu, it has fully lost its motto from running in bochs ):
 # What Does It use?
 - **93% C** → kernel, shell, task scheduler, VGA driver, timer, syscalls
 - **6% Assembly** → bootloader, kernel stub, low-level setup